Aman0phy/Aman0phy/README.md

 ### Hi there 👋 , I'm Aman!
-I'm Aman Sangal, currently working as a **PhD Research Assistant** in High Energy Physics, a **Data Science and Machine Learning** Practitioner and Learner.
+I'm Aman Sangal, currently working as a **Postdoctoral Researcher** in High Energy Physics, a **Data Science and Machine Learning** Practitioner and Learner.
 Excited to apply the quantitative and data analysis relevant skills to real-world applications.

 ![](https://komarev.com/ghpvc/?username=Aman0phy)

 ### About
-- 🔭 I’m currently working as a **PhD Research Assistant** at University of Cincinnati, USA.
-My research is aimed at answering the questions concerned with the formation of the universe and its existence today.
+- 🔭 I’m currently working as a **Postdoctoral Researcher** at University of Cincinnati, USA.
+- 🔭 My research is aimed at answering the questions concerned with the formation of the universe and its existence today.
 To answer these questions we analyze the petabyte-scale data generated using the particle collider experiment Belle II in Japan.
 - 🔭 I am involved in multiple physics analysis projects.
 Through my research, I have gained an excellent knowledge of statistical data analysis and computer programming in **C++**, **Python**, and **Linux**.
 - 🌱 I’m currently learning [**Data Science and Machine learing**] (https://app.datacamp.com/learn/career-tracks/data-scientist-with-python) from Online courses (**Datacamp, Coursera**),**Kaggle** and reading books.
 - 👯 I’m looking to collaborate on **Data Science, Machine Learning and Deep Learning**.